shashank-srikant/6.864_term_project/README.md

 ```
 [paths]
+# End each of your paths with a / (on linux-like systems)
 data_path = <PATH TO THE DATA FOLDER ON YOUR LOCAL MACHINE>
 save_path = <PATH WHERE YOU WANT TO SAVE THE INTERMEDIATE DATA FILES>
 root_path = <CWD OF YOUR CODEBASE>